input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 (non-JS) backend when we only have a pointer to a heap object: the pointer doesn't carry the kind of value it points to, hence the pointed memory location must be generic enough for this introspection to happen.

-# Concluding remarks

-We could imagine every heap object being recognised with `instanceof` (or by matching on the `constructor` property) by having one separate object name for all heap objects.
-It would mean adding `h$Con`, `h$Thunk`, `h$Fun`, `h$Pap`, `h$Blackhole`, and `h$StackFrame` objects.
-Then all the heap objects could be treated in the same way.

-The info table for each object that uses one could be specific to each object type, making it clearer to understand.